-This simple and easy one-bowl vegan oil-free banana bread will become the only recipe you’ll ever need.
-Banana bread gets a healthy makeover while staying moist, sweet, and totally delicious.
-Put your own spin on this recipe by adding your favorite chopped nuts!
+This simple, one-bowl vegan oil-free banana bread recipe will become the only one you’ll ever need.
+It gives banana bread a healthy makeover while staying moist, sweet, and totally delicious.
+Add your favorite chopped nuts to this recipe to put your spin on it!

-Whenever I see a few browning bananas on the kitchen counter I do one of two things; peel and freeze them for smoothies, or make banana bread!
+Whenever I see a few browning bananas on the kitchen counter, I either peel and freeze them for smoothies or make banana bread!

 Bananas are on our shopping list every week.
-I throw them in the kids’ lunches, they make a great grab-and-go snack for the car, but no matter what I do I always buy a few too many.
-But this never bothers me because bananas are one of the staple ingredients I use when I’m baking vegan desserts.
+I throw them in the kids’ lunches; they make a great grab-and-go snack for the car, but no matter what I do, I always buy a few too many.
+But this never bothers me because bananas are one of the staple ingredients I use when baking vegan desserts.

 I use them in vegan muffins, cookies, pancakes, quick bread, oatmeal, and more.
-They’re naturally sweet which means I can reduce other added sugars yet still get that subtly sweet flavor.
+They’re naturally sweet, which means I can reduce other added sugars while still getting that subtly sweet flavor.
+If you’re looking for the BEST vegan banana bread recipe that doesn’t use any oil, you’re in the right place!
+This one is a fan favorite!

 Jump to: